gruntwork-io/terragrunt/README.md

 as well as [conditional writes](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.SpecifyingConditions.html), which are all the primitives we need for a very basic distributed lock system.
-It's also part of [AWS's free tier](https://aws.amazon.com/dynamodb/pricing/), and given the tiny amount of data we are working with and the relatively small number of times per day you're likely to run Terraform, it should be a free option for teams already using AWS.
+It's also part of [AWS's free tier](https://aws.amazon.com/dynamodb/pricing/), and given the tiny amount of data we are working with and the relatively small number of times per day you're likely to run Terraform, it _should_ be a free option for teams already using AWS (note: we take no responsibility if you get charged for some reason!).

 #### DynamoDB locking prerequisites